Attorney Definition: Charlotte Criminal Lawyer to Represent You

 The way or process a criminal trial lawyer handles your case is sometimes a lot like a movie director working with a script and actors for presentation on the big screen.
 It takes a lot of creativity, preparation, technical knowledge, patience, and understanding of human nature.

 As criminal defense lawyers, we work hard to tell YOUR story.
-We want the judge and jury to think of you as more than a criminal defendant facing criminal charges.
+We want the judge and jury to think of you as more than a criminal defendant facing criminal charges or allegations of DWI in North Carolina.
 Experienced defense lawyers call this “personalizing” your client to the judge or jury.

 Your criminal defense attorney relies heavily on prior criminal law experience to determine whether to go to trial, seek a plea bargain, how and when to negotiate a criminal case, and (in the event of trial) how to present your side of the case to a jury.